 Over-reliance on Object Identifiers

-Directly referencing objects in API endpoints and requests using sequential numerical IDs, predictable strings, or other easily discernible patterns invite exploitation.
-Consider a URL like /api/documents/{documentID}.
-An attacker can easily substitute values for {documentid} to access documents they shouldn't have access to.
-While convenient for developers, using these references as the sole authorization factor is a significant security pitfall.
+Using sequential numerical IDs, predictable strings, or other easily guessable patterns in API endpoints invites exploitation.
+Consider /api/documents/{documentID}.
+An attacker can substitute values for {documentID} to access documents they shouldn’t be able to see.
+While convenient for developers, using these references as the sole authorization factor is asking for trouble.

 Lack of Ownership and Permission Verification